MagnusBeng2/dtu_mlops_group_61/reports/README.md

 > *All members contributed to code by...*
 >
 > Answer:

-**SKAL SKRIVES OM**
+During our project we used a google sheets to keep track of how far we were with each assignment.
+This made sure everybody knew what eachother was working on, and prevented unnescesarry work.

-Student s184399 created github repository with the cookiecutter structure.
-Furthermore the student was in charge of testing the models using unittesting and other previously mentioned tests.
-Furthermore he also contributed to building the docker images in the cloud and deploying the model.
+Everybody worked on setting up the project and filling out the package requirements.
+Moreover, part of out project was to ensure we were complying with good coding practices(pep8), and document important part of our code.

-Student s185231 was in charge of building the docker images in the cloud.
-Furthermore the student helped downloading the data and creating the scripts for training and testing the model.
+Student s214987 was in charge of

-Student s183319 heavily contributed to the report and was in charge of managing the dependencies and set up of version control as well as a lot of debugging.
+Student s215002 was in charge of workflows and continuous integration.
+This includes testing and and pre-commits to ensure a secure workflow.

-Student 194333 was responsible for creating the scripts for training and prediction as well as afterwards training the model.
-Furthermore the student analysed the results and performed a sweep in W&B.
+Student s216169 was in charge of

-Student s194245 was in charge of handeling the data -all the way from downloading to utilizing.
-Furthermore the student was in charge of utilizing google cloud for training.
+Student s224190 wa in charge of